rest-for-physics/framework/doc/Chapters/3-getting-started.md

 **field value**, the first line of xml element is also called **key definition**.

+#### sections with classes

+The root section in an rml file should be `<TRestManager`.
+Inside it we define several `<TRestXXX` sections and `<addTask` setions.
+For each `<TRestXXX` section we instantiate the corresponding REST class and give the content of this section for its setup.
+For example in plotAnaSpectrum.rml we first define a TRestRun section for file input/output.
+Then we add a TRestAnalysisPlot section and define several components to be plotted.
+Behind it we have a `<addTask` section.
+This tells REST what to do after initialization of the previous classes, i.e. do the plot.

 #### definition of parameter

+Parameter is the most frequently used configuration.
+They are usually written as an xml section containing name and value attribute.
+Then these parameter sections will setup their parent sections.
+For example:
+`<TRestRun name="Test_Run">`
+&emsp;`<parameter name="runNumber" value="-1"/>`
+`</TRestRun>`
+This sets parameter "runNumber" to "-1" for TRestRun target.
+Note that the previously defined parameter will overwrite the later one with same name.

-In REST xml attributes can also be written in a child section declared with **parameter**.
-In the template if we add an attribute `parName="parVal"` in the fifth line, this is equivalent to the sixth line:
+Alternativally, the xml attributes at same section level can also be the parameter.
+In the previous example, if we write:
-`<parameter name="parName" value="parVal" />`.
+`<TRestRun name="Test_Run" runNumber="-1">`
+`</TRestRun>`
+This is equivalent to the former definition.

 #### variable and myParameter

 The xml sections valued **variable** and **myParameter** are for the keyword replacement.
-They are defined with a line
+They are defined with a line like:
-like:

 `<variable name="PITCH" value="3" overwrite="false" />`

-xml sections with same or lower hierarchy than this definition section will know this variable.
+xml sections with same or higher hierarchy than this definition section will know this variable.
 If this definition section is in the "globals" section, then all xml sections in the file can see it.
 To mark "variable" for REST to replace, we must use keyword `${}`.
 For "myParameter" we don't need to add any mark.
 For example, we add a line after the previous "variable" definition: